Chau999/chau999.github.io/index.md

 [//]: # ()

-<h3> Welcome </h3>
+<h3> Welcome! </h3>

-Hi, my name is Siu Lun (Alan) Chau.

 <p align="justify">

-I am an Assistant Professor in Statistical Machine Learning at the <a href="https://www.ntu.edu.
+Hello, my name is Siu Lun (Alan) Chau.
+I am currently an Assistant Professor of Statistical Machine Learning at the <a href="https://www.ntu.edu.

 sg/computing">College of Computing and Data Science, Nanyang Technological University (NTU), Singapore</a>.
 I lead the

 <a href="https://chau999.github.io/group">Epistemic Intelligence & Computation

-(EPIC) Lab</a>, where we focus on understanding and addressing epistemic uncertainty in machine learning, asking questions such as how should we represent, quantify, propagate, compare, and explain knowledge-level uncertainty in intelligent systems.
+(EPIC) Lab</a>, where we aim to understand <i>how to design epistemically intelligent systems that can recognise and communicate the limits of their knowledge.</i>

 <p align="justify">

-<b> Background. </b> From 2023 to 2025, I was a Postdoctoral Researcher at the <a href="https://ri-lab.org/">Rational
+From 2023 to 2025, I was a Postdoctoral Researcher at the <a href="https://ri-lab.org/">Rational

 Intelligence Lab</a> within CISPA Helmholtz Center for Information Security, Germany,

 under the supervision of <a href="https://www.krikamol.org/">Dr. Krikamol Muandet</a>.
-Between 2019 and 2023, I
+Between 2018 and 2023, I

 pursued my DPhil in Statistics at the <a href="https://csml.stats.ox.ac.uk/">University of Oxford</a> under the